dcrops/public-holiday-calc-app/README.md

 Uses a precomputed, simplified GeoJSON artifact (~11.5 MB)

-Supports all Australian LGAs
+Covers all Australian LGAs

-Designed for fast startup and cloud deployment (no large GIS files at runtime)
+Designed for fast startup and cloud deployment
+(no large GIS files required at runtime)

 📅 Public Holiday Coverage